pmanikas/retro-games-with-ts/games/pong/README.md

 # VANILLA JS PONG GAME

-This is a basic pong game with vanilla JS
+This is a basic pong game built with vanilla JS